amidani/outgoings_monitor/README.md

 earnings_monitor
 ================

-AngularJS application using persistencejs for WebSQL persistence and RESTful WS with Spring MVC 3, Objectify 4
+AngularJS width bootstrap application using persistencejs for WebSQL persistence and RESTful WS with Spring MVC 3, Objectify 4